 GOBA is a tour, not a race.
 Most riders find plenty of time during the day for sightseeing, snoozing on the grass and enjoying food along well-marked routes that have mechanical and medical support.
-Riding distances between host towns average about 50 miles per day, with sanctioned cutoffs (new in 2019) that reduce the routes to about 35 miles.
-The tour makes a large loop, with cyclists riding as few as 140 miles or as many as about 400 miles, depending on which optional routes and cutoffs they choose.
+Riding distances between host towns average about 50 miles per day, with sanctioned cutoffs (added in 2019) that reduce the routes to about 35-40 miles.
+The tour makes a large loop, with cyclists riding as few as 140 miles or as many as about 400 miles during the week, depending on which optional routes and cutoffs they choose.
 The tour finishes in the starting town, where riders’ cars have spent the week parked in a secured lot.

 During overnight stays and layover days, our host towns entertain us with numerous family-friendly activities in camp and provide shuttle buses to events, attractions, eateries and services in the community.
 For those who want to pedal, optional bike rides are offered on layover days, including a 100-mile “century” challenge.